 VAST trails are for winter use only!

-Permission to use snowmobile trails does not extend to use of these trails by Fat Bikes, ATVs, four-wheelers, motor or mountain bikes, hiking or other uses, unless specifically authorized by the landowner and club.
+Permission to use snowmobile trails does not extend to use of these trails by Fat Bikes, ATVs, four-wheelers, motor or mountain bikes, hiking or other uses, unless specifically authorized by the landowner and club, and properly signed to educate user groups and sanctioned by VAST.
 A VAST trail is a trail only during the snow season; any other use will be considered trespassing.
 Please respect the rights of the landowners and remember to say thank you.

 How VAST Landowners are Protected